talon-one/talon_one.rb/docs/ManagementApi.md

 ## search_coupons_advanced_application_wide_without_total_count

-> InlineResponse20011 search_coupons_advanced_application_wide_without_total_count(application_id, body, opts)
+> InlineResponse20012 search_coupons_advanced_application_wide_without_total_count(application_id, body, opts)

 List coupons that match the given attributes (without total count)

 List the coupons whose attributes match the query criteria in all the campaigns of the given Application.
-The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.  **Note:** The total count is not included in the response.
+The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.  > [!note] The total count is not included in the response.

 ### Example